Alternative Financial Services Internships

 Non-Traditional Places to Search

 Big corporations offer finance intern programs that are a good alternative to investment banks and financial services firms.
-You can also broaden your search into looking for companies with finance internship openings that are also engaged in types of business you might have a personal connection to or interest in.
+You can also broaden your search by looking for companies with finance internship openings that are also engaged in types of business you might have a personal connection to or interest in.

 For example, the following companies had internship job listings in their finance departments, as posted on the job search site Indeed.com in summer 2019: